Azure HDInsight 4.0 overview

 Learn more about Apache Oozie.

-As with any major release, it's important to thoroughly test your components before implementing the latest version in a production environment.
-HDI 4.0 is available for you to begin the upgrade process, but HDI 3.6 is the default option to prevent accidental mishaps.
+Thoroughly test your components before implementing the latest version in a production environment.
+HDInsight 4.0 is available for you to begin the upgrade process.
+HDInsight 3.6 is the default option to prevent accidental mishaps.

-There is no supported upgrade path from previous versions of HDI to HDI 4.0.
-Because Metastore and blob data formats have changed, HDI 4.0 is not compatible with previous versions.
-It is important that you keep your new HDI 4.0 environment separate from your current production environment.
-If you deploy HDI 4.0 to your current environment, your Metastore will be upgraded and cannot be reversed.
+There's no supported upgrade path from previous versions of HDInsight to HDInsight 4.0.
+Because Metastore and blob data formats have changed, 4.0 isn't compatible with previous versions.
+It's important you keep your new HDInsight 4.0 environment separate from your current production environment.
+If you deploy HDInsight 4.0 to your current environment, your Metastore will be permanently upgraded.

-HDI 4.0 does not support MapReduce.
-Use Tez instead.
+- HDInsight 4.0 doesn't support MapReduce for Apache Hive.
+Use Apache Tez instead.
 Learn more about Apache Tez.

-Shell interpreter in Apache Zeppelin is not supported in Spark and Interactive Query clusters.
+- Shell interpreter in Apache Zeppelin isn't supported in Spark and Interactive Query clusters.

-Azure Data Lake Storage Gen2 can't save Juypter notebooks in a Spark cluster.
+- Azure Data Lake Storage Gen2 can't save Jupyter Notebooks in a Spark cluster.